 I have recreated Silvia Colloca recipe.
-Instead of apricot and milk; I use can mandarin segments and mints with milk and thicken cream.
+Instead of apricot and milk, I use canned mandarin segments and mints with milk and thickened cream.
 I have omitted almond flakes and replace it with thyme and drizzle honey on top.
-That’s why its a dark decadent colour cake.
+That’s why it’s a dark decadent colour cake.

 This cake I use 22.5 cm square pan and double amount ingredients.
 The original recipe use 21 cm and you can search it under Silvia Colloca Made In Italy.